jokineno/Feed-Forward-Neural-Network_classifier/README.md

 # 6 different Neural Networks projects
+- These are projects in which I focused on learning PyTorch framework in the context of NLP.
+These are really helpful projects to get started with deep learning.
+After doing these projects PyTorch framework becomes really intuitive and it is easy to continue with more challenging tasks.
 ## Project 1: Twitter Sentiment Classification
 - Tweets are classified on each of three classes: positive, neutral, negative
 - Logistic Regression used as a classifier